 | Cost | Free tiers available | Mid-tier to enterprise pricing |

-**GrowthFactor disclosure: this is our platform.
+\GrowthFactor disclosure: this is our platform.
 Non-competing tools described factually.*

 Using AI Visualization to Evaluate More Sites Per Expansion Cycle

-The ROI of AI data visualization for retail is not primarily about making prettier charts.
+The ROI of AI data visualization for retail is not primarily about prettier charts.
 It is about sample size: how many sites your team can evaluate per cycle, and how quickly you can move from "interesting site" to "GO/NO-GO recommendation."

-| Task | Manual Process (Spreadsheets + Multiple Tools) | AI-Powered Location Platform |
+| Task | Manual Process (Spreadsheets + Multiple Tools) | AI-Assisted Location Platform |

 |---|---|---|